 Getting started is not difficult - but you need a certain amount of know-how if you want to have lasting fun with astronomy.
 Our FAQs will help you get started.

 The answer to this question is very clear: you can simply give it a try.
 There’s virtually nothing easier than pointing a telescope at the sky and looking through it.
 However, if you want to have lasting fun with this fascinating hobby, you should look into it a little more deeply first.
-We therefore recommend that you buy a beginners book and a star chart, either before buying your telescope or at the same time, in order to accumulate some basic knowledge and to be able to orient yourself in the sky.
+We therefore recommend that you buy a beginner's book and a star chart, either before buying your telescope or at the same time, in order to accumulate some basic knowledge and to be able to orient yourself in the sky.

 This is a good and also difficult question, which of course cannot be answered in a single sentence.
 Because first you need to be clear about what you want to observe.
-For example, if you want to get into deep sky observing, which should also include fainter galaxies, you won’t get by without an optic with an aperture of at least 200mm.
+For example, if you want to get into deep sky observing, which should also include fainter galaxies, you won’t get by without an optic with an aperture of at least 200 mm.
 Only an aperture of this size or greater is recommended for observing galaxies.
 Reflectors (mirror telescopes) offer such an aperture at a relatively low price.

-But if you are a fan of the Moon and planets, a refractor (lens telescope) which offers an image that is rich in contrast, is a good choice.
-If you attach importance to a colour-neutral and particularly high-contrast image, you may consider an ED apochromat (a special form of refractor), which offers a high-quality image even at high magnifications.
+But if you are a fan of the Moon and the planets, a refractor (lens telescope) which offers an image that is rich in contrast, is a good choice.
+If you attach importance to a colour-neutral and particularly high-contrast image, you may consider an ED apochromat (a special form of refractor), which offers a pure-colour image even at high magnifications.

 Apart from the optics, however, telescopes also differ in some other ways.
 There are some instruments that are particularly heavy and stable, and others that are very light and so are suitable for travelling.
 For children there are particularly easy-to-use telescopes, and for computer enthusiasts there is the possibility to control the telescope using your PC.
 You can find more information in these FAQs and on our other information pages: "Basic considerations when selecting a telescope".
 We are also happy to advise you personally on-site or by phone.
 Just give us a call, we are here to help you!